Derry's Walls

 "Derry's Walls" is a historical song sung in Northern Ireland.
 It commemorates the Siege of Derry in 1689.
 The author of the words is unknown, and it is sung to the tune of "God Bless the Prince of Wales.”

 A modified rendition is also popular amongst supporters of Rangers F.C.

+Derry's Walls is a popular song played by loyalist bands during Royal Black, Orange parades and Apprentice Boys parades, especially Derry Day, but also popular on other key events in the Orange Order's marching season, including the "last Saturday in August" parade and The Twelfth of July.